FirebaseExtended/angularfire/docs/guide/user-auth.md

   controller: "AccountCtrl",
   templateUrl: "views/account.html",
   resolve: {
-    // controller will not be loaded until $requireAuth resolves
+    // controller will not be loaded until $requireSignIn resolves
     // Auth refers to our $firebaseAuth wrapper in the example above "currentAuth": ["Auth", function(Auth) {
-      // $requireAuth returns a promise so the resolve waits for it to complete
+      // $requireSignIn returns a promise so the resolve waits for it to complete
-      // If the promise is rejected, it will throw a $stateChangeError (see above) return Auth.$requireAuth();
+      // If the promise is rejected, it will throw a $stateChangeError (see above) return Auth.$requireSignIn();
     }]
   }
 });